tamzidazam/h5ai-connector-for-Kodi/README.md

 # h5ai Connector for Kodi

-*A Kodi Add-On for browsing and playing videos from web server directories.*
+*A Kodi Add-On for browsing and playing videos from web server directories.
+Created & Managed By Tamzid Azam Priyo*

 ---